Zombie Soil vs Living Organic Soil

 - The ultimate in carbon sequestration and one of the most sought-after soil amendments.
 We make our own Premium BioChar (>80% carbon) with our LEI Bio-Burner.
 The Bio-Burner (click here to learn more) provides heat for another machine we make called The LEI Biomass Processing System.
 The LEI-BPS efficiently and cleanly uses heat created with the Bio-Burner to pasteurize, dehydrate, and resize different forms of biomass into products we use in our soil and soil amendments.

-- We bring in fresh material straight from the sawmill.
-We do not allow composting.
+- We do not allow composting.
 We pasteurize, dehydrate, and resize it according to our needs.
-Varied sizes of pine bark particles are used for soil mixes and soil amendments.
+Varied sizes of biomass particles are used for soil mixes and soil amendments.
 By controlling the particle size, we have control over water retention/drainage, soil aeration, and more “sciencey” (but totally necessary) stuff like soil pH and CEC.
 Once this material is processed we can store it indefinitely and use it predictably in our recipes.

 - Applied to replace theunpredictable microbes that were killed off in the pasteurizing process.
 By adding this ingredient, we control the quantity and types of microbes in the soil mix.
 The fresh ingredients of the soil mix offer the hungry microbes a clean buffet that activates when water is added and roots are introduced.